akando42/next-map/public/content/posts/07-24/index.md

 ![Post Election Pre Presidency Tweet](https://storage.googleapis.com/spykman-world/Post-Election-Pre-Presidency-Tweet.png)

-## Donald White House Chaos by Firing American Top Laws and Orders Officiers
+## Donald Caused White House Chaos by Firing American Top Laws and Orders Officiers

 January 12, 2017, Washington Post rat Flynn out with a story saying Flynn was violating the Logan act.
 Logan act is a US federal law that put people in jail for negotiating with another Kingdoms.
 Only the King and his staff can talk to other kings.
 Trump was not king yet as of Dec 28, 2016.
 Trump was pissed, tell Reince Priebus, his chief of staff at the time, to clean up the mess.
 Priebus and Flynn think really hard and agree to deny the phone conversation about sanction response ever happened.
 So Flynn told Mike Pences and all his friends at White House that he did not chat with Russian ambassador about the sanction response.